 “My student Lacarsha always continues to impress me.
 She shows up everyday to class ready to learn.
 When she doesn’t get a problem right the first time, she insists on doing it over and over again until she gets it right.
 She is so motivated and ready to succeed!"

 -Halle Shine, SAGA Fellow ‘17-‘18, Julian High School, Chicago

-SAGA Fellows commit 10 months of service to students in Chicago public schools.
-The Fellowship begins in mid-August and runs through the end of the 2018-2019 school year.
+SAGA Fellows commit 10 months of service to students in a Chicago district school.
+This paid Fellowship begins in mid-August 2018 and runs through the mid June 2019.
+Looking for IMMEDIATE hire.